-Once set up, the Variheat may be accessed from an ActiveX enabled browser such as Internet Explorer, or a mobile device using the Vijeo Design'Air app.
-See section 2.2 Remote access for more details.
+Once forwarded, the Variheat may be accessed from an ActiveX enabled browser, usually Internet Explorer.
+If using the Vijeo Design'Air app, you will need to add the device to the favourites, enter your network's external IP address and leave the port number as default.
+See section 2.2 for more details.